Karimamur07/ADS_Assignment_4/README.md

 - **Previous map**: `Map<Integer, Integer>` for path reconstruction

 #### Algorithm Steps

+**Initialization:**
-1. Initialize distances to `INFINITY`, starting vertex distance = 0
+- Set distance to start vertex = 0
-2. While unvisited vertices exist:
+- Set distance to all other vertices = ∞ (infinity)
+- Create a `visited` set (empty initially)
+- Create a `previous` map to remember the shortest path tree

+**Main Loop (repeat until all vertices are visited):**
-   - Select unvisited vertex with minimum distance
+1. Find the unvisited vertex with the smallest distance
-   - Mark it as visited
+2. Mark it as visited
-   - Relax all edges from this vertex (update distances if shorter path found)
-3. Print results with distances and reconstructed paths
+3. **Relaxation:** For each neighbor of this vertex:
+   - Calculate `newDistance = currentDistance + edgeWeight`
+   - If `newDistance < neighbor's current distance`:
+     - Update neighbor's distance to `newDistance`
+     - Record the path: `previous[neighbor] = currentVertex`

+**Path Reconstruction (after the loop):**
+- For any target vertex, follow `previous` backwards from target to start
+- Reverse the sequence to get the shortest path
+- If distance is ∞, print "NOT REACHABLE"

+**Output:**
+- Print shortest distance and full path for each vertex

 #### Complexity
 - **Time**: O(V²) with simple array/loop (no priority queue)